tmr08c/tmr08c.github.io/content/blog/2021/05/intro-to-postgres-explain/index.md

 #### Start-up

 The first number is the `estimated start-up cost`; this is the cumulative cost _before_ this step in the plan will run.
 In our example, the start-up cost is `0.00`.
-A start-up cost is `0.00` indicates that the step runs at the beginning of the query execution.
+A start-up cost of `0.00` indicates that the step runs at the beginning of the query execution.
 Since we only have a single step in our example, it makes sense intuitively that it will run at the beginning of execution.

 Let's take a look at a slightly more complex query.
 In this example, our `WHERE` clause is filtering based on a subquery.